Towards Data-driven LQR with Koopmanizing Flows: Problem Statement

 with $\bm{\psi}=[\psi_1,\cdots,\psi_D]^{\top}$, $\bm{{A}} \in \Set{R}^{D \times D}$, $\bm{{B}} \in \Set{R}^{D \times m}$ and $\bm{C} \in \Set{R}^{d \times D}$ providing a finite-dimensional representation in terms of a state-space model

 This model trades the nonlinearity of a $d$-dimensional ODE (\ref{eq:sys}) for a nonlinear ``lift" (\ref{eq:LTI:1}) of the initial condition $\bm{x}_0$ to higher dimensional ($D \gg d$) Koopman-invariant coordinates \eqref{eq:LTI:2} such that the original state can be linearly reconstructed via \eqref{eq:LTI:3}.
-Moreover, \eqref{opt_prob} learns an arbitrary amount of Koopman-invariant features directly instead of only finding ones that lie in a heuristically predetermined dictionary of functions.
+Moreover, \eqref{opt_prob} is geared towards learning an arbitrary amount of Koopman-invariant features directly instead of only finding ones that lie in a heuristically predetermined dictionary of functions.